ucsd-cse29/fa24/src/index.md

 For each assignment, we will give a **0-3** score along with feedback:

-- **3** for a complete submission with high code and writing quality with few mistakes, and no critical errors
+- **3** for a complete submission with high code and writing quality with few mistakes, and no significant errors
 - **2** for a complete submission with some mistakes or some unclear writing
 - **1** for a submission missing key components, or with clear inaccuracies in multiple components
 - **0** for no submission or a submission unrecognizable as a partial or complete submission